huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 This tag is an @(Image), so it supports the same attributes as @(Image), e.g. @(Alignment), @(Margin), @(StretchMode) and @(Scale9Margin).

-This is all possible because in the resource library file (`.res.ux`), you'll now have a generated class that looks something like:
+This is all possible because in the resource library file (`.sketch.ux`), you'll now have a generated class that looks something like:

 	<Image ux:Class="MyDesign.Screen1.SomeGroup.SomeLayer">
 	  <MultiDensityImageSource>